 - In The Aristocats, Duchess sounds Eastern European (voice actress Eva Gabor was Hungarian), while the kittens Toulouse and Berlioz sound American and Marie with has a mid-atlanic/British accent, despite being natives of Paris, France.

 - Simba in The Lion King, in sharp contrast to his parents (although Mufasa has more of a "Mid-Atlantic" accent than a non-American one, and Sarabi's accent wobbles between American and Madge Sinclair's native Jamaican).
-Uncle Scar, however, sounds British.
+Scar, his uncle, however, sounds British.